Divius/Divius.github.io/posts/ironic-ptg-denver-2017-1.rst

 Splitting away the tempest plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have a script to extract git history for a subtree.
+We have a script to extract git history for a sub-tree.
 We need to create a
 separate git repository somewhere, so that we do not submit 60-80 related
 patches to zuul.
 Then this repository will be imported by the infra team, and
 we'll proceed with the migration.